stoic-devv/stoic-devv.github.io/_pages/about.md

 </div> -->

-:poop: Upcoming graduate student at University of Illinois at Chicago \\
+:man_student: Upcoming CS grad at University of Illinois Chicago\\
-:metal:  Currently, I'm trippin on life
+:computer:  Software engineer-aspiring data scientist\\
+:earth_asia: Working on data-driven solutions for sustainability, awareness and art\\
+:telescope: I like to observe and understand people, events, and the mundane of daily life\\
+:books: I enjoy reading about technology, science, philosophy, history, politics